 In the following example, we work with 10-bit material and get a 10-bit movie.
 Users are the big winners of the switch.
 When you import your 10-bit material into an 8-bit system and edit, you risk losing a lot of information during the editing process.
 Now, since internal processing always takes place in 16-bit instead of 8-bit, you will never experience quality loss during export again, but will get a detailed and clean image.

-Professional codecs like HEVC and ProRes work with high resolution formats of up to 10-bit.
+Professional codecs like HEVC work with high resolution formats of up to 10-bit.
 Your benefits from the switch to deep color are great, since the professional workflow is now fully supported in 16-bit starting from import, to editing and through to adjustable export.
 This allows you to import and edit high-resolution video material from modern cameras in an extremely deep colorspace without losing quality.

 Summary: Are you ready for 16-bit?